-This recipe is dairy-free and serves 2 – 4 persons.
+This recipe is dairy and gluten-free and serves 2 – 4 persons.

-- For almond pulp topping, I simply scoop out a few tablespoons of pulp during straining (before all the moisture is removed) and save in a separate container.
+For almond pulp topping, I simply scoop out a tablespoon or two of pulp during straining (before all the moisture is removed) and use or refrigerate in a separate container.

-- If you soak the almonds longer than 8 hours, refrigerate to keep the water fresh.
-If you soak longer than 24 hours, you’ll need to rinse and change the water as it will get rancid.
-You can also sprout the almonds for 12 – 24 hours after soaking for maximum nutrition.
-Keep in mind toasted or most pasteurized almonds will not sprout.
+If you soak the almonds longer than 8 hours, refrigerate to keep the water fresh.
+If you soak longer than 24 hours, you’ll need to rinse and change the water as it will get stale.
+You can also sprout the almonds for 12 – 24 hours after soaking and rinsing for maximum nutrient release.
+Keep in mind toasted or ultra pasteurized almonds will not sprout.

-- You can use either a nut bag or a very fine sieve for straining.
-I’ve tried both ways and you get similar results although the nut bag produces smoother milk.
+You can use either a nut bag or a very fine sieve for straining.
+I’ve tried both ways and you get similar results especially if you line your sieve with cheese cloth.

-- 2 cups raw almonds, soaked in water for 2 – 8 hours or longer then drained and rinsed
+- 2 cups almonds, soaked in water for 2 – 8 hours or longer then drained and rinsed thoroughly

-- Add water and almonds to a high-speed blender.
+- Add almonds and water to a high-speed blender.

 - Blend until smooth.

-- Strain the milk using one of the methods below.
+- Strain the milk using one of the methods listed below.

 Place a nut milk bag over a large bowl and pour the almond milk into the bag.
-Squeeze out the milk until the pulp is dry.
-This will take a few minutes.
-You can reserve some of the pulp for topping by simply scooping it out before you’ve squeezed all the moisture out.
+Squeeze the milk out until the pulp is dry.
+This will take a couple minutes.
+If you want to reserve some of the pulp for topping, scoop a tablespoon or two out while it’s still damp before you’ve removed all the moisture.